ComboStrikeHQ/docker-rails/README.md

 [sidekiq-unique-jobs](https://github.com/mhenrixon/sidekiq-unique-jobs) to ensure that jobs are scheduled only once.

+### Custom services

+You can run additional services by putting their executable files in the application `bin/services` folder.

 ### Rails Migrations / rails_migrate_mutex
 [rails_migrate_mutex](https://github.com/ad2games/rails_migrate_mutex) is used to run Rails migrations.
 If you have the gem installed in you app, migrations are automatically run on